Partition Tree: Conditional Density Estimation over General Outcome Spaces: Gain-based Feature Importance

 To summarize which \emph{covariates} drive the conditional density estimate, we use a gain-based feature importance that is aligned with the training objective.
 Recall that every accepted split is chosen to maximize the empirical log-loss gain $\widehat G$ (\Cref{eq:empirical_gain}).
 For a fitted tree $T$ and a covariate coordinate $j\in\{1,\dots,d_x\}$, define the unnormalized importance

 where $\mathrm{Int}(T)$ is the set of internal nodes and $\widehat G_s$ is the gain realized at node $s$.
 We then report the normalized importance

 This definition matches the standard ``impurity decrease'' importances used for CART, with $\widehat G$ replacing the classification or regression impurity.
-Because Partition Trees also allow $Y$-splits to refine the outcome partition, we restrict $I_j$ to \emph{$X$-splits only} so that importances reflect how the model adapts to the covariates (rather than how it discretizes the outcome).
+Because \pt\ also allows $Y$-splits to refine the outcome partition, we restrict $I_j$ to \emph{$X$-splits only} so that importances reflect how the model adapts to the covariates (rather than how it discretizes the outcome).